XKaguya/EDFDamageReport/README.md

 > @KittopiaCreator - Solved every question of mine.
 > EDF Discord Community

+## 📜 Legal & Copyright Notice
+> [!IMPORTANT]
+> EDFDamageReport is an unofficial third-party plugin for Earth Defense Force 6.
+>
+> Copyright © 2025 XKaguya.
+All rights reserved.
+>
-**EARTH DEFENSE FORCE is the registered trademark of SANDLOT and D3 PUBLISHER INC. This project is not affiliated with or endorsed by SANDLOT or D3 PUBLISHER INC in any way.**
+> This software is not affiliated with, endorsed, sponsored, or approved by SANDLOT or D3 Publisher.
+>
+> "Earth Defense Force" is a registered trademark of D3 Publisher.
+>
+> All game copyrights remain with their respective owners.